 Accrual of Sick Leave

-If you work a minimum of 20 hours per week for the academic year, fiscal year, or more than the academic year but less than the full fiscal year, you are entitled to accrue sick leave earned at the rate of 1.25 working days for each full month of continuous service up to a maximum of 15 working days a fiscal year.
+Employees scheduled to work a minimum of 20 hours per week for the academic year or fiscal year accrue sick leave at the rate of 1.25 working days for each full month of continuous service up to a maximum of 15 working days a fiscal year.
 A regular working day is calculated by dividing the total hours in your normal work week by the five days of a normal work week.

-New employees are not eligible to use sick leave until they satisfactorily complete 90 calendar days of continuous service, at which point, the accrual of sick leave will be retroactive to the date of employment.
+Newly hired employees accrue sick leave from the date of hire but are not eligible to use sick leave until they satisfactorily complete 90 calendar days of continuous service.

 If you are absent on paid sick leave and a College holiday should fall within the period of such authorized sick leave, the pay for the sick day which coincides with the holiday will be charged to holiday pay instead of to paid sick leave, if you meet all other eligibility requirements for holiday pay.